-External agencies contacted: (where time permits contact UKY Designated Safeguarding Lead for advice)

-Name Date/Time Name Date/Time

-Police

-Local Authority

-Designated Officer

-Social

-Services

-Health

-Services

-Probation

-Services

-Education

-Details of advice given:

-UK Youth Senior Management contacted (name(s), contact number, details of advice received):

-Designated Safeguarding Lead informed: Yes/No

-Date & Time:

-Have the parents been informed that contact is going to be made with Children's Social Care

-Yes/No

-NB: parents should be informed unless to do so could place the child at risk of further harm, please seek

-advice of this point from the Designated Safeguarding Lead if you are uncertain.

-Signature: Print Name: Date:
+External agencies contacted: (where time permits contact UKY Designated Safeguarding Lead for advice) Name Date/Time Name Date/Time Details of advice given: UK Youth Senior Management contacted (name(s), contact number, details of advice received): Designated Safeguarding Lead informed: Yes/No Date & Time: Have the parents been informed that contact is going to be made with Children's Social Care Yes/No Yes/No NB: parents should be informed unless to do so could place the child at risk of further harm, please seek int nom the Desi ig Lead II you are u • riiit ivame: Dale: Name ce given: feguarding Leants been informuld be informed Name Date/Time ce given: ce given: feguarding Lead informed: Yes/ its been informed that contact is uld be informed unless to do so cou Name Date/Time Date/ Name Date/Time Name Name Name Date/Time Name Date/Time Name Date/Time Name Date/Time Name Date/Time Name Date/Time Name Name Date/Time Name Name Name Date/Time Name Name Name Name Name Date/Time Name Na

-A copy of this report should be sent to the Designated Safeguarding Lead, UK Youth, London Office, 8th Floor, Kings Buildings, 16 Smith Square, London, SW1P 3HQ.
+A copy of this report should be sent to the Designated Safeguarding Lead, UK Youth; safeguarding@ukyouth.org.
 In addition, it may be appropriate to keep details of any actions, meetings or decisions in the Incident Log for future referral.